Our Health ProgramGrass-fed Genetics

 Since all cattle have tested negative for BVD and we now maintain a closed herd, persistent BVD infection is not an issue.

 All cattle 2 years of age or older are tested annually by fecal culture for Johne’s Disease.
 We have never had a positive but will continue to culture for quality assurance purposes.
-Our entire herd is also negative for Tibial Hemalia (TH), Pulmonary Hypoplasia Anasarca (PHA), and Digital Subluxation (DS).
+Our entire herd is also negative for Tibial Hemalia (TH), Pulmonary Hypoplasia Anasarca (PHA), Digital Subluxation (DS), and Myostatin (MYO) also known as Double Muscling.
 Recently we added Bovine Leucosis Virus (BLV) testing to our herd health program.
 Our entire herd has tested negative for BLV.

 Whisper Polled Shorthorns are never fed grain or creep.
 From late March till November the herd grazes on rolling pasture hills.
 The pastures contain a mix of Orchardgrass, Tall Fescue, Annual Ryegrass, Perennial Ryegrass, and Alice White Clover.
 During the rainy season (the rest of the year in Oregon) they are fed Orchard/Timothy hay supplemented with feeder Alfalfa hay.
 We utilize forage testing to maintain a balanced diet for the herd.